davidmcclure/intra/README.md

 ![qand1](http://dclure.org/wp-content/uploads/2012/07/qand-1.png)

-Since a curve is summed onto the array for each term match, term clustering is automatically modeled in the final signal - the curve is higher around offsets 3 and 4 than it is at 8 because the decay curves for the two side-by-side occurrences of "match1" add on top of one another to produce a higher signal value.
+Since a decay curve is summed onto the array for each term match, term clustering is automatically modeled in the final signal - the curve is higher around offsets 3 and 4 than it is at 8 because the decay curves for the two side-by-side occurrences of "match1" add on top of one another to produce a higher aggregate signal value.

 For more than one query term, logical "AND" is modeled by just computing the curves for each of the terms and then summing them to form a composite signal.
 For example, **qand('match1 match2', 2)** gives this signal: